Managing fire risk

 Total Fire Ban (TFB) days

-On TFB days, we carry out a risk assessment of all our planned construction works and put measures in place to ensure the work is done safely.
+On TFB days, we do a risk assessment of all our planned construction works and put measures in place to ensure the work is done safely.

 What happens to the transmission network during a bushfire?

-We have a commitment to provide our customers with a reliable and safe electricity supply.
+We are committed to giving our customers and communities safe and reliable electricity.
 During a bushfire, we work closely with Emergency Management Victoria (EMV), Fire Rescue Victoria (FRV), Country Fire Authority (CFA) and Forest Fire Management Victoria (FFMV) and follow all agreed and mandatory directions.
-If required, this can include turning off the power across parts of the transmission network.
+If required, this can include turning the power off across parts of the transmission network for safety.

 Using easements to support firefighting efforts